crittermike/personal-blog/src/pages/ramblings/exporting-importing-large-drupal-databases.md

 mysqldump --no-data database_name > /export.sql
 ```

-Just replace ""table\_name1"" and ""table\_name2"" with the tables that you want to skip, and you're golden.
-Also note that you can use the % character as a wildcard, so for example, you could ignore ""cache%"" for all cache tables.
+Just replace "table\_name1" and "table\_name2" with the tables that you want to skip, and you're golden.
+Also note that you can use the % character as a wildcard, so for example, you could ignore "cache%" for all cache tables.

 After you do that, you'll have a single export.sql file that contains the DB structure for all tables and the DB data for all tables except the ones you excluded.
 Then, you'll probably want to compress it...